antisrdy/data-analysis-101/README.md

 # Data Analysis 101
-Note: code and comments are in French
+Note: code and comments are in French due to education purposes.

 This is a straightforward 2-class prediction task aimed at detecting skin VS non-skin pixels.
 Goal is more of:
 - Building a pipeline